0cjs/8bitdev/src/pmon/pmon.md

 - `v`: Compare ("verify") memory.
 Parameters and behaviour same as `t`/copy:
   SP `a0000` and `e0000` for the source; target address is `t0000`.

+- `c`: Checksum/CRC a range of memory.
+SP `a0000` and `e0000`.
+  Prints the memory range and CRC16 of the data in that range.
+  - `wA`: write the lowest 16 bits of the checksum/CRC to to user variable _A._
+  - XXX add params for other algorithms?

 ### Memory/Data Display/Change Commands